 - Surviving Off $400,000 A Year Before Your Taxes Go Up Further

-Please calculate the minimum amount required to cover your living expenses and pursue something else that brings you joy.
+Please calculate the minimum amount required to cover your living expenses to get understand your base income need.
+Then pursue something else that brings you joy.
 Stop moving the goalpost by appreciating more of what you have.

 Although I left behind millions of dollars in finance, I gained back time.
 And if time truly is priceless, then giving up lots of money is no sacrifice at all.

 Readers, are you pursuing your maximum money potential at a cost to your health and happiness?
 If you have been able to quit the money by taking a lower paying job, retiring early, or changing fields, I'd love to hear how you did it.

 For more nuanced personal finance content, join 50,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009